 Aka: pretty much the only good thing to come of this pig skin throwing, man tackling spectacle that takes over all televisions (except mine) every Sunday.

-Since pizza is pretty much a staple football food, I figured why not use Sabra’s pizza hummus to stuff inside a pretzel bite?
+Since pizza (or garlic bread pizza) is pretty much a staple football food, I figured why not use Sabra’s pizza hummus to stuff inside a pretzel bite?

 It’s like a two for one of tailgating goodness.